 Potential Challenges

 “One of the risks (from an agricultural point of perspective) of examining lactic processes is that it is difficult of staying clear of phenols and excessively fermented coffees,” Felipe says.
-“Due to the lengthy time in which we can extend the pulp fermentation and the control of moisture content that we ought to follow when drying it is a highly dangerous coffee procedure.
+“Due to the lengthy time in which we can extend the pulp fermentation and the control of moisture content that we must follow when drying it is a highly dangerous coffee recipe.
 The drying and fermentation times alter with the changing temperatures and levels of humidity at the farm, and also the (number) of kilograms of each batch.”

 If everything goes as planned If everything goes according to plan, a lactic-processed coffee will result in a sweet cup with medium-high body.
 It will possess a distinct acidity profile that is lactic and tropical fruit flavors/aftertastes, and a finish that could remind you of the taste of pineapple yogurt or papaya.
-If the producers can master the recipe of lactic fermentation, the result can be very satisfying.
+If the producers can master the method of lactic fermentation, the result can be very satisfying.

 About the Author

 Tanya Nanetti (she/her) is a barista for specialty coffee who is a traveler as well as a dreamer.
-When she’s not working behind the machine (or exploring a hidden area of the globe) she’s busy making content for Coffee Insurrection the website that focuses on specialty coffees she’s developing with her boyfriend.
+When she’s not working behind the machine (or exploring a hidden area of the globe) she’s busy creating content for Coffee Insurrection the website that focuses on specialty coffees she’s developing with her boyfriend.

 This post was first published at Barista Magazine, an online magazine dedicated to baristas and coffee professionals.